How to buy stocks

 - To save for children’s school fees

 Those are examples of investment goal.
 The goals are specific and well defined as against saying that you want to make money.
 When you have a clear investment goal, it now becomes a driving force guiding every investment decision that you will make.
-It will be like a road map telling you the type of stocks to invest in.
+It will be like a road map telling you the type of stocks to buy.
 You also need to match your investment goal with your attitude to risk.
 For instance, a person that is investing in stocks for the purpose of securing his retirement income may not want to invest in shares that are considered risky no matter the rate of returns the shares may offer.
 On the other hand, a young person that is investing in shares in order to save for his children’s future school expenses can afford to invest in such stocks.
-Therefore, if you are looking for top stocks to invest in, your investment goal will play an important role in determining whether a particular stock is good for you or not.
-In essence, what is considered as best stocks to invest in for somebody that is saving for the payment of his children’s school fees in the future may be bad stocks to invest in for a person that is investing his retirement income.
+Therefore, if you are looking for top stocks to buy, your investment goal will play an important role in determining whether a particular stock is good for you or not.
+In essence, what is considered as best stocks to buy for somebody that is saving for the payment of his children’s school fees in the future may not be good stocks to buy for a person that is investing his retirement income.

 Understand different types of stocks

-Apart for the risks involved in investing in stocks, stocks can be classified based on the types of returns they offer.
+Apart for the ownership and risks involved in investing in stocks, stocks can be classified based on the types of returns they offer.
 Principally, stocks offer three types of returns namely income, growth and stability.
 The stocks of companies that usually pay dividends on a regular basis whether bi-annually or annually can be termed as income stocks.
 They provide a source of income for investors.
 For people that need such income on their investment, it will be a nice investment decision to invest in stocks that pay dividends.
-This type of stocks is good for retirees who may need income to support themselves since they are not actively engaged in any productive activity.
-Income stocks are also good stocks to invest in for people looking for passive income to supplement his earnings.
+These are good stocks to buy by retirees who may need income to support themselves since they are not actively engaged in any productive activity.
+Income stocks are also good stocks to buy for people looking for passive income to supplement his earnings.

 Know your available time range